-Initial notice of the community service requirement will be provided to all applicants at the time of application.
+Initial notice of the community service requirement will be provided to all Admissions and Continued Occupancy Plan_Revised and Board Approved on 04.13.23 applicants at the time of application.
 Columbia Housing shall identify all adult family members who are apparently not exempt from the community service requirement.